-Convertible Notes
+Convertible Promissory Notes

-The Company completed a non-brokered private placement of unsecured convertible promissory notes (the "Notes"), for gross proceeds of \$800 (the "Private Placement") in October 2015.
-The Notes bear interest at a rate of 8%, payable quarterly in arrears, are non-transferable and have a term of three years from the date of issue.
-Principal under the Notes is convertible by lenders at any time into, and payable by the Company in, Common Shares of the Company at a conversion price of C\$0.97 per Common Share, calculated on conversion or repayment using the thencurrent Bank of Canada noon exchange rate.
-Accrued but unpaid interest on the Notes will be convertible by the lender into, and payable by the Company in, Common Shares at a price per Common Share equal to the most recent closing price of the Company's Common Shares prior to the delivery to the Company of a request to convert interest, or the due date of interest, as applicable, calculated using the then-current Bank of Canada noon exchange rate.
-Interest, when due, is payable either in cash or Common Shares, at the election of the Company.
-Effective October 10, 2018, the due date for the Convertible Notes was extended for one year to October 14, 2019.
+The Company completed a non-brokered private placement of unsecured convertible promissory notes, for gross proceeds of \$800 in October 2015.
+The convertible promissory notes bore interest at a rate of 8%, payable quarterly in arrears, were non-transferable and had an original term of three years from the date of issue.
+Principal under the convertible promissory notes was convertible by lenders at any time into, and payable by the Company in, Common Shares of the Company at a conversion price of C\$0.97 per Common Share, calculated on conversion or repayment using the then-current Bank of Canada noon exchange rate.
+Interest, when due, was payable either in cash or Common Shares, at the election of the Company.
+Effective October 10, 2018, the due date for the convertible promissory notes was extended for one year to October 14, 2019, and effective October 10, 2019, the due date was extended for one year to October 14, 2020.
 All other terms and conditions remained unchanged.
+Effective October 12, 2020, the maturity date for \$750 of the Company's outstanding convertible promissory notes was extended for one year to October 14, 2021.
+All terms and conditions remained unchanged, except the amended agreement provides that the Company may repay all or any of the amount of outstanding principal and any accrued but unpaid interest, with 14 days' advance written notice (the "Notice"), as follows: